A chronology of key events:

 40,000 BC - The first Aborigines arrive from south-east Asia.
 By 20,000 BC they have spread throughout the mainland and Tasmania.

 1788 - British Navy captain Arthur Phillip founds a penal settlement at Sydney.
 He had arrived with a fleet of 11 vessels, carrying nearly 800 convicts.
-The Aboriginal population numbers several hundred thousand.
+The Aboriginal population at the time is thought to number several hundred thousand.

 1829 - Colony of Western Australia established at Perth by Captain James Stirling.